Skip to main content

 On this page

-The risk for developing ALL is highest in children younger than 5 years of age.
-The risk then declines slowly until the mid-20s, and begins to rise again slowly after age 50.
-Overall, about 4 of every 10 cases of ALL are in adults.
+Risk declines slowly until the mid-20s and begins to rise again slowly after age 50.
+Overall, a little less than half of all cases of ALL are in adults.

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.